 However, right now I am making this recipe as a side dish for the main course that doesn’t have gravy or braising liquid.
-Therefore, I need to boost the flavor to compliment the Moroccan Spiced Salmon I’m preparing.
+Therefore, I need to boost the flavor of the couscous to compliment the Moroccan Spiced Salmon I’m preparing.

 The ingredients for this recipe include olives, tomatoes, lemon, onions, fresh herbs, carrots, celery, and garlic.
 Basically, what I would add to a chicken or lamb tagine, I added to the couscous to make up for the braising liquid that normally flavors this amazing side dish.
 The result is a delicious recipe that has more than enough flavor to stand on its own.
 A great recipe to serve with roasts and grilled meats or as a vegetarian side with roasted vegetables.